osu-cs340-ecampus/react-starter-app/README.md

 (node:4144017) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created) (node:4144017) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency

 info:    Forever processes running
 data:        uid  command                                                    script    forever pid     id logfile                                 uptime
 data:    [0] z8Fa /nfs/stak/users/maesz/.nvm/versions/node/v16.13.0/bin/node server.js 4143975 4144005    /nfs/stak/users/maesz/.forever/z8Fa.log 0:0:0:2.781
 flip3 ~/react-starter-app/App/backend 1003$ ▌
 ```
 Depending on what you have running, this might show multiple processes.
-Take note of the index value for this process which is `[0]`, you will need this in the next section...
+There are many values that you can look at here including the location of your logs at `logfile`, but also take note of the index value for this process which is `[0]`, you will need this in the next section...

 ### Command - `forever stop <index>`
-If you need to stop a process, like the one running above at index `[0]`, you can use the command `forever stop 0` to accomplish this:
+If you need to stop a process, like the one running above at index `[0]`, you can use the command `forever stop <index>` (ie - `forever stop 0`) to accomplish this:

 ```sh
 flip3 ~/react-starter-app/App/backend 1012$ forever stop 0
 (node:4147301) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency (Use `node --trace-warnings ...` to show where the warning was created) (node:4147301) Warning: Accessing non-existent property 'padLevels' of module exports inside circular dependency

 info:    Forever stopped process:
     uid  command                                                    script    forever pid     id logfile                                 uptime
 [0] 30Nc /nfs/stak/users/maesz/.nvm/versions/node/v16.13.0/bin/node server.js 4147194 4147226    /nfs/stak/users/maesz/.forever/30Nc.log 0:0:0:5.311
 flip3 ~/react-starter-app/App/backend 1013$ ▌
 ```
+This command can be used to stop any of the indexes (0, 1, 2, 3 , etc.)

 ### Command - `forever restart <index>`